Elfsquad/jira-transition-issue/README.md

 - 🔐 Securely authenticate with Jira via Basic Auth
 - 🔁 Get and apply valid transitions for a given issue
 - ✅ Seamlessly update issues as part of your CI/CD pipeline
+- 💬 Optional: Add comments to issues as part of the transition
+- 📝 Optional: Update custom fields during the workflow
 - 🚧 Optional: allow your pipeline to continue even when Jira fails

 ---